pubeldev/OpenPrintTag/docs_src/README.md

 The Prusa Material Data Format project aims to:

-1. Specify relevant properties of 3D printing materials (FDM, SLA, ...) and define their standardized terminology, units and data types.
+1. Specify relevant properties of 3D printing materials (FFF, SLA, ...) and define their standardized terminology, units and data types.
 1. Define a data format for material tags – storing information about materials on their packages (filament spools, resin containers, ...).

 ### Site map